Automattic/vip-go-compatibility-scanner/README.md

 Find issues in selected repositories using PHPCS, report to GitHub.

 This tool is to be used to search for any (compatibility) issues in VIP Go repositories.
-It will scan a given repository with PHPCS, using a specified PHPCS standard, and then post GitHub issue for each directory that has any detected issues detailing what was found.
+It will scan a given repository with PHPCS, using a specified PHPCS standard, and then post GitHub issue for each folder that has any detected issues detailing what was found.
 It will add labels to each issue created, if specified, and print links to the labels in its output.
 Note that the tool needs to have the repository cloned and ready to be used when started.

 This tool can be used for any GitHub repository and with any PHPCS standard.
 Issues can be posted on a per-file basis.